karlpokus/hans/README.md

     watch: path to a src dir or file to watch for changes.
 Will trigger a restart of bin # optional
     build: absolute path to build command to run on src changes before restart # optional
     env: array of key=value pairs for the app environment # optional
+    cwd: local base path for relative app paths.
+Overrides the global one # optional
 opts:
   cwd: global base path for relative app paths # optional
   ttl: global timeout for app and watcher startups # optional, defaults to 1s